 2. Next, time to prep.

 A few hours before you are ready to don your apron, grab your steaks and your kosher salt (the bigger grains make an excellent crust).
-Douse each side in salt -- when you think you’ve added enough, add a shake more!
+Sprinkle salt on each side -- when you think you’ve added enough, add a shake more!
 It’s going to help retain the flavor.
 Then, put the steaks on a wire rack set on a rimmed baking sheet, cover them with butcher paper, and put them in the fridge to rest.
 During this time, the salt helps the cells of the meat retain water, guaranteeing juicy meat!